fundroid/android-signage-client/README.md

 ## Architecture

-This app consists of an `InvisibleActivity` that provides a launcher icon and sets up a `PollingService` to run on boot.
+This app consists of an `InvisibleActivity` that provides a launcher icon and sets up a `PollingService` to run on boot (using the `StarterReceiver`).
 That in turn contacts the server, grabs playlist updates (basically a sequence of URLs) and hands them over to a `PlayerService` which actually asks a `FullScreenWebviewActivity` to render the signage displays.

 All the signage displays we built were HTML5 pages that used the [Codebits API][api], residing on a [MEO Cloud][mc] shared folder, and none come with the client.